rpokrovskij/opencover4vs.ps1/README.md

         }
     }

-This will not move `appsettings.json` to the `MSTest.exe` execution folder, therefore it will be unaccessible for test code.
+this will not move `appsettings.json` to the `MSTest.exe` execution folder, therefore appsettings.json will be unaccessible for test code.

-Workouround: recreate files from resources in unit test constructor:
+Workouround: recreate files from resources in unit test constructor.

     [TestClass]
     public class StandardConfigurationUnitTest